-Memberships and Peers: JNJ is a member of the S&P 500, a Dividend Aristocrat, a member of the Broad Dividend Achievers™ Index and a Dividend Champion.
-The company's peer group includes: The AbbVie Inc. (ABBV) with a 3.5% yield, Eli Lilly & Co.
-(LLY) with a 3.5% yield and Bristol-Myers Squibb Company (BMY) with a 3.5% yield.
+Memberships and Peers: JNJ is a member of the S&P 500, a Dividend Aristocrat and a member of the Broad Dividend Achievers™ Index.
+The company’s peer group includes: Abbott Laboratories (ABT) with a 3.7% yield, Eli Lilly & Co.
+(LLY) with a 5.7% yield and Bristol-Myers Squibb Company (BMY) with a 5.0% yield.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

 Full Disclosure: At the time of this writing, I was long in JNJ (3.9% of my Income Portfolio).
 I also held position in ABT and LLY.
 See a list of all my income holdings here.

 - The Procter & Gamble Company (PG) Dividend Stock Analysis